enonic/app-superhero-blog/README.md

 * TODO: Make a hidden comment manager page to approve or delete comments.
 * TODO: Consider merging post-list and post-show into the same part.
 I had it this way to start with but it got quite complicated so I separated them and now I think that maybe I should merge them back together.
-* TODO: Create auto import with sample content to match the WordPress preview page.
 * TODO: Implement categories "Show hierarchy".